Peace Corps Prep Program

-The Peace Corps Prep Program (PCPP) represents a formal partnership between Virginia Wesleyan and the U.S. Peace Corps to help prepare students for service as Peace Corps Volunteers or for professional careers in service organizations and other international agencies.
+The Peace Corps Prep Program (PCPP) represents a formal partnership between Virginia Wesleyan College and the U.S. Peace Corps to help prepare students for service as Peace Corps Volunteers or for professional careers in service organizations and other international agencies.

 Because our stated educational mission "is to engage students of diverse ages, religions, ethnic origins and backgrounds in a rigorous liberal arts education that will prepare them to meet the challenges of life and career in a complex and rapidly changing world," Virginia Wesleyan graduates caring, inquisitive and adaptable individuals well-suited for two years of Peace Corps service in developing countries.
 In fact, the number of VWC students who have joined the Peace Corps after graduation has risen by 300% over the last two decades, a remarkable record of altruism and service that our new Peace Corps Prep Program is sure to enhance.